DLR-RM/rafcon-task-planner-plugin/pages/tutorials/turtle_sim_example.md

 As we have seen above we get somehow an object identifier in our states, and somewhere is a definition for this identifier stored in a json file.
 But how does this actually work? - It's like this:

 All definitions you made in the json file are available during runtime in a dictionary called **rtpp_data**, which is stored as a global variable in RAFCON.
-For example let's assume you got the object identifier "top_left" (which is a location of our example), and want to know the locations x-coordinate:
+For example let's assume you got the object identifier "top_left" (which is a location in our example), and want to know the location's x-coordinate:

 1. At first you would like to get the rtpp_data dictionary:
    `rtpp_data = gvm.get_variable('rtpp_data')`